SuganyaAK/production-grade-dapps/pages/closeoutreport.typ

 - *Extensive Documentation  :* Comprehensive documentation for each smart contract library, including detailed explanations of contract functionality, parameters, and usage, was provided.
 Detailed diagrams aid in understanding contract architecture and data flows.

-= Key achievements (in particular around collaboration and engagement)
+/ Key achievements (in particular around collaboration and engagement) :

-= Key learnings
+/ Key learnings :

-= Next steps for the product or service developed
+/ Next steps for the product or service developed :

-= Final thoughts/comments
+/ Final thoughts/comments :

-= Links to other relevant project sources or documents.
+/ Links to other relevant project sources or documents :

-= Link to Close out video
+/ Link to Close out video  :